Kim Jong Un shows off daughter, missiles at N. Korean parade

 Kim doubled down on his nuclear push entering 2023.

-During a major political conference in December, Kim called for an “exponential increase” of the country’s nuclear warheads, mass production of battlefield tactical nukes targeting “enemy” South Korea and the development of more powerful intercontinental ballistic missiles that could reach the continental United States.
+During a major political conference in December, Kim called for an “exponential increase” of the country’s nuclear warheads, mass production of battlefield tactical nukes targeting “enemy” South Korea and the development of more powerful ICBMs that could reach the mainland United States.

-North Korean state TV may broadcast the parade on tape delay later Thursday.
-Analysts will then pour over the footage for clues about the country’s progress in nuclear weapons and missile technologies.

-Some experts anticipated that North Korea would use the parade to showcase a new solid-fuel intercontinental ballistic missile, which would potentially be a crucial addition to the country’s long-range arsenal targeting the U.S. mainland.

 In December, Kim supervised a test of a “high-thrust solid-fuel motor” for a new strategic weapon he said would be developed in the “shortest span of time,” which experts said likely referred to a solid-fuel ICBM.

-The use of solid fuel could reduce the amount of launch preparation time, and allow missiles to be more mobile on the ground.
 All of the ICBMs the North has flight-tested since 2017 used liquid propellants.
+Solid fuel could allow shorter preparation time and more mobility on the ground.

 Solid-fuel ICBMs highlighted an extensive wish list Kim announced under a five-year arms development plan in 2021, which also included tactical nuclear weapons, hypersonic missiles, nuclear-powered submarines and spy satellites.